a historian's perspective

 Ditto with chefs, waitresses, bell hops, their managers, tel receptionists, etc. Deliveries may scale back things, but for how long? before they wither on the vine.

-By late March, a sky jump in layoffs and unemployment is pending, which hopefully Washington DC can stave off and can come to the rescue.
-They will rescue—so I hope—the average American and the underprivileged first before, no correction, at the same time that big giants like corporations will begin to add to the job unemployment rate.
+Washington DC came to the rescue.
+But, for how long can they stave off a sky jump in layoffs and unemployment?
+They will rescue—so I hoped—the average American and the underprivileged first before, no correction, at the same time that big giants like corporations will begin to add to the job unemployment rate.
 As of Mar.
-24, you still got a lot of white collar people still working, albeit in a stay-at-home status, but they are still working.
+23, you still had a lot of white collar people still working, albeit in a stay-at-home status, but they were still working.

 Our Economy has not hit any low point, yet—like the Great Depression or that so-called Great Recession.
 Regarding that latest one, if memory serves me right, the worst parts of that Recession were beginning to be felt in Sept of 08 and not til Mar of 09 did it hit tilt when it got at its worst for a great majority of Americans.
 Moreover, that so-called worst extreme had nothing to do with health.